colabottles/toddl/posts/what-i-have-learned-with-ionic.md

 My main goal.
 Get hired by a company that will allow me to travel to and speak at conferences on the importance of accessibility or making mobile apps accessible or whatever.
 Just being there and educating at this point in my career.
 I'll even be more than happy to do booth duty and talk with people.

 Maybe for Ionic&quest; Maybe for another company&quest; Maybe it may be time for me to hang up the whole tech career&quest; I don't know yet.
 I do know that I am having fun learning and getting back to my roots of development and coding.
-Ionic brought out the old Todd.
+Ionic brought out the Todd from the early days that **LOVED** to code and learn.